saravanak/labs/diary/blog/2024-07-09-playing-with-big-tables-in-postgres.md

 That's bloated for sure.
 A check up on Postgres manual for `VACUUM`:

 > In PostgreSQL, an UPDATE or DELETE of a row does not immediately remove the old version of the row.
-This approach is necessary to gain the benefits of multiversion concurrency control (MVCC, see Chapter 13): the row version must not be deleted while it is still potentially visible to other transactions.
+This approach is necessary to gain the benefits of multi-version concurrency control (MVCC, see Chapter 13): the row version must not be deleted while it is still potentially visible to other transactions.
 But eventually, an outdated or deleted row version is no longer of interest to any transaction.
 The space it occupies must then be reclaimed for reuse by new rows, to avoid unbounded growth of disk space requirements.
 This is done by running VACUUM.

 > The standard form of VACUUM removes dead row versions in tables and indexes and marks the space available for future reuse.
 However, **it will not return the space to the operating system**, except in the special case where one or more pages at the end of a table become entirely free and an exclusive table lock can be easily obtained.